reofori/Client-Server-architecture-mysql/README.md

 ---

-## Step 5 - Configure MySQL to Allow Remote Connections
+## Step 5 - Configure MySQL to Allow Remote Connections.

 By default, MySQL only listens for connections from 127.0.0.1 (localhost).
 To allow connections from the mysql client
 1. Open the MySQL configuration file: